 If you want to know more about our educational vision, we invite you to check out this TEDx video of our co-founder Mathieu Nebra:

 Look for jobs in high demand.
-There are plenty of companies with staff shortages, because there aren't enough people trained to do the job (eg: programmers).
+There are plenty of companies with staff shortages because there aren't enough people trained to do the job (for example, programmers).
 Which jobs should we prepare people for?

 Extract skills from these jobs.
 We interview professionals to understand what skills are needed to do these jobs.
 We also read the job descriptions to understand what companies are asking for.

-Create projects that let people use these skills.
-They should be based on real world problems, even if they seem a bit complex at first for beginners.
-Showing that a student has done the project should prove to an employer that they're able to use these skills.
+Create projects that allow students to use these skills.
+They should be based on real-world problems, even if they seem complex for beginners.
+Showing that a student has completed the project should show an employer that they're able to use these skills.

 Create courses to prepare people to do the projects.
 Once we have the projects, we know what the students will need to do: therefore, we can prepare them by giving them just enough theory.